 HIE is an important part of health IT because it realizes the true potential of digitized health data: making it available at the right time to the right persons to improve care delivery and health outcomes.
 Essential to this process is sharing of common data across multiple organizations, which allows for the coordination of medical services in new ways that can increase quality and produce better outcomes.
 Most importantly, health IT enables the flow of health information that is essential for safe and effective care.

 For health care organizations, HIE is supported by the use of certified electronic health records (EHRs).
 Certified EHRs use nationally recognized standards, further enabling interoperability, security, and confidentiality of health information.
 Health care organizations can use the certified EHR to both send and receive health information with another health care organization, which facilitates coordinated patient care on a local, regional, and national basis.
-Therefore, HIE is a key component of the Wisconsin Medicaid EHR Incentive Program.

 (Source: ONC, HIE)